 RB, the rational brain in the prefrontal regions of the brain, is believed to activate the willed decisions needed for self-discipline.
 The process is subconscious.
 A person becomes conscious of such decisions only after they occur.
 Benjamin Libet discovered that, about 350 milliseconds after your nervous system acts on its decision, you become conscious of it.

 You are merely the observer of the complex decision making processes of the nervous system.
 As Leda Cosmides asked "When a tiger bounds towards you, what should your response be?
 Should you file your toenails?
 Do a cartwheel?
 Sing a song?
 Is this the moment to run an uncountable number of randomly generated response possibilities through the decision rule?"
 Every living moment, your mind uses its intuition to decide on your next action.

 Intuition, as explained in this website, is a process, which subconsciously makes innumerable decisions by eliminating (inhibiting) irrelevant options.
 When RB chooses the goal “pass the exams,” the prospect of sleeping after dinner will be intuitively eliminated from your list of options.
 Such unseen decisions enable you to achieve your goals.
 They occur before you can even think.
 As you pass through life, those goals and the route maps needed to achieve them are generated and stored within your brain by an organ called the hippocampus.

 Your habits have to change.
 The hippocampus is a neural organ, which enables an animal to remember the path to a hidden goal.
 Animals remember and recall the sequences of sensory and emotional signals experienced along the route to reach a distant goal.
 Each time a person is faced with a decision to decide between several courses of action, he chooses one particular action based on his past experiences and emotions.
 Some habitual route maps make students focus on priorities, devote long hours studying for exams, while the routes of other people, who may be smarter, or more intelligent, make them shirk the needed effort.

-sequences of actions are remembered and become ingrained for each
+resulting sequences of actions are remembered and become ingrained

 for each person.
 Sidarata Ribeiro suggests that the wake-sleep cycle